Head of Astrophysics Research

 Department of Physics, Chemistry and Material Science, Faculty of Agriculture, Engineering and Natural Science, University of Namibia, Windhoek, NAMIBIA

-Dr Michael Backes is Associate Professor, Head of the Namibian H.E.S.S. group and Astrophysics Research in general and of the Virtual Institute for Scientific Computing and Artificial Intelligence at the University of Namibia, as well as Extraordinary Associate Professor at North-West University (South Africa).
+Dr Michael Backes is Associate Professor, Head of the Namibian H.E.S.S. group, of Astrophysics Research in general, and of the Virtual Institute for Scientific Computing and Artificial Intelligence at the University of Namibia, as well as Extraordinary Associate Professor at North-West University (South Africa).

-Among his awards, he got elected a member of the Global Young Academy (GYA), a Fellow of the GSO Leadership Academy (2018), and got elected an Associate at the International Centre for Theoretical Physics (ICTP) (2024–2029).
+Among his awards, he got elected a member of the Global Young Academy (GYA) (2018–2023), a Fellow of the GSO Leadership Academy (2018), and got elected an Associate at the International Centre for Theoretical Physics (ICTP) (2024–2029).
 He got invited to the Lindau Nobel Laureates Meeting in 2019 as Heraeus Fellow, to the World Science Forum in 2022 as plenary speaker and to the World Laureates Forum in 2023.
 He received the University of Namibia Meritorious Award 2017 for Best Academic Performance in the Faculty of Science, and the GfKl Application Award 2012 by the German Data Science Society (GfKl).
+He

 He recently held an Africa Oxford Initiative (AfOx) Travel Grant, and was Namibian-PI on the Global Challenges Research Fund (GCRF) project Namibian participation in the H.E.S.S. observatory 2019-2021 (PI Garret Cotter) and is Co-Investigator of the recently awarded ERC Synergy grant "Blackholistic" (PIs: H. Falcke, S. Markoff, Rob Fender).